 World Snake Day

 People tend not to have mixed feelings about snakes.
-They either tend to like them or avoid them at all costs.
-Since people who hate snakes aren’t very likely to observe World Snake Day, a holiday that we’re now going to talk about, we guess that everyone here is in the pro-snake camp.
+They either like them or avoid them at all costs.
+Since people who hate snakes are unlikely to observe World Snake Day, a holiday we’re now going to talk about, we assume that everyone here is in the pro-snake camp.

-That’s good because this holiday is a fun day for people to learn more about snakes, or if the mood strikes them, buy a new snake.
-Everyone who is interested in any or all of the 3,500+ snake species in the world is probably going to want to mark July 16th on their calendar because this is the day we’re going to be celebrating the snake.
+That’s good because this holiday is a fun day for people to learn more about snakes or, if the mood strikes them, buy a new snake.
+Everyone interested in any or all of the 3,500+ snake species in the world will probably want to mark July 16th on their calendar because this is the day we celebrate the snake.

 The History Of World Snake Day

 Unfortunately, World Snake Day is a holiday that doesn’t have much of a verifiable history.
 We don’t know who invented this holiday, when it was invented, or why it was invented.
-Okay, we can speculate that it was probably invented by people who love snakes, but that’s all that we can speculate about when it comes to this holiday.
+Okay, we can speculate that it was probably invented by people who love snakes, but that’s all we can speculate about this holiday.

 Some Fun Facts About Snakes

-Below are some fun facts about snakes that we gathered together as we were working on researching this holiday.
-Anyone and everyone observing World Snake Day are probably going to want to take a few moments out of their day to check out the following facts.
-After all, even dedicated snake lovers may be able to learn something new from the following list of facts.
+Below are some fun facts about snakes that we gathered together while researching this holiday.
+Anyone and everyone observing World Snake Day will probably want to take a few moments out of their day to check out the following facts.
+After all, even dedicated snake lovers may be able to learn something new from this list of facts.

-- There are only 6 places in the world without native snakes.
+- There are only six places in the world without native snakes.
 These include Antarctica, Greenland, Iceland, Ireland, and New Zealand.

 - Approximately 70% of all snakes lay eggs.